maxlkatze/katzen-core/README.md

 </template>
 ```
 ##### The katze-rich-text component
-The katze-rich-text component different then v-html allows the Content to be rendered on the server and client at the same time.
+The katze-rich-text component, unlike v-html, allows content to be rendered on the server and client at the same time.
 This is important for SEO and performance reasons.

 #### Image Component